 - Internet Service Providers sometimes block content on the DNS level, so switching to another DNS nameserver may help you access some geo-restricted websites.

 Note: Learn how to install PowerDNS on Ubuntu, a flexible and robust DNS solution.

-This tutorial showed you how to set your DNS nameservers on Ubuntu, either using a graphical user interface or the command line.
+This tutorial showed you how to set your DNS nameservers on Ubuntu, either using a GUI or CLI.

 To learn more about DNS, read What Is a Domain Name System & How Does it Work?